 The strikes that could ruin your summer holiday

-We are becoming all too familiar with strikes impacting our everyday lives, and it’s now time to consider how upcoming industrial action could also throw your holiday plans into disarray.
+We are becoming all too familiar with strikes having an impact our everyday lives – and upcoming industrial action could also throw your holiday plans into disarray.

 Holidaymakers at Heathrow’s Terminal 3 and 5 face yet more stress this summer due to security officers walking out for a total of 31 days between June 24 and August 27.
 Around 2,000 workers who are members of the Unite union will strike over key travel dates including the start of the school summer holidays and August bank holiday.

-Beyond UK borders, travel-related strikes in Europe are impacting holidays.
+Beyond UK borders, travel-related strikes in Europe are affecting holidays.
 Frequent rounds of strikes in France over pension reforms have caused issues across its transport network, with flight and Eurostar cancellations plus ferry delays.
-Industrial action has also impacted travel in Italy, Portugal, Spain and Germany this year.
+Industrial action has also interrupted travel in Italy, Portugal, Spain and Germany this year.

 Here we round up the travel strikes across key European holiday destinations in the coming months.
 This page will be regularly updated to reflect the latest information, but note that some strikes are announced with little notice.